Digital Technologies Research and Applications(DTRA)

 Latest Issue

-Digital Technologies Research and Applications (DTRA) is a peer-reviewed open-access journal published two issues a year in English-language, providing researchers, scholars, scientists, and engineers throughout the world with the exchange and dissemination of theoretical and practice-oriented papers dealing with digital technologies and applications.
+Digital Technologies Research and Applications (DTRA) is a peer-reviewed, open-access journal that provides researchers, scholars, scientists, and engineers worldwide with a platform for exchanging and disseminating theoretical and practice-oriented papers on digital technologies and their applications.

 • Language: English